Enriching French

 Core Regular French:

 The Core Regular French Program at Turnbull School follows the Ontario Ministry of Education Core French curriculum and is designed for students who have some prior knowledge of the language through participation in a previous core program.
-Current resources that follow the new FSL curriculum are used in the classroom, covering themes and topics that are age appropriate and engage the learner in everyday situations.
-At this level, the teacher models the language, using many visual cues to help students gain confidence and better understanding of the French language
+Current resources that follow the new FSL curriculum are used in the classroom, covering themes and topics that are age appropriate and engage the learner in everyday authentic learning situations.
+At this level, the teacher models the language, using many visual cues to help students gain confidence and better understanding of the French language.

 Outcomes of this program:

-Listening: Students follow simple multi step instructions given orally by the teacher.
+Listening: Students follow simple multi-step instructions given orally by the teacher.

 Speaking: Students use familiar words and expressions to produce planned and rehearsed messages in French.
 Topics include themselves, their family and friends, their personal interests and their immediate environment.
 Students also have the opportunity to participate in a variety of structured or guided social interactions.